 If you know the person’s name, and possibly an arrest date, contact the Livingston County jail, either by phone, go there in person, or find out online.
 Records of arrests are public record and these records are available to anyone.

-A Civil Process is when when you get served with legal papers, such as court orders.
+A Civil Process is when you get served with legal papers, such as court orders.
 You can access civil process orders by going to the Livingston County Sheriff’s office, online or by phone.

 Sex Offender Search / Lookup